Fred-Maicah/alx-low_level_programming/0x09-static_libraries/README.md

-This is the read me file for 0x09.
+This is the read mr file for 0x09.
 C - Static libraries project